DannyHarper/elevate-gym/README.md

     d.
 As a first-time visitor, I want to find the gym’s address, and contact details easily so I can visit or get in touch with any questions.

+  * #### Returning Visitor Goals

+  a.
+As a returning visitor, I want to quickly access the current class schedule to plan my visits for the week.

+  b.
+As a returning visitor, I want to review the benefits of my membership and see if there are any new perks or upgrades available.

+  c.
+As a returning visitor, I want to learn more about the gym’s  mission, and values to feel more connected to the community.

+  * #### Frequent Visitor Goals

+  a.
+As a frequent user, I want to quickly find information about the classes I regularly attend, including any last-minute changes or updates.

+  b.
+As a frequent user, I want to stay connected with the gym community by reading about the trainers and staff.

+  c.
+As a frequent user, I want an easy way to provide feedback or suggestions to the gym management to help improve my experience.

+## Design

+* ### Colour Scheme

+* ### Typography

+* ### Images

+* ### Videos

+* ### Map Integration

+## Wireframes

+## Feautures

+## Technologies Used

+## Libraries & Programmes Used

+## Testing

+## Bugs

+## Deployment

+## Credits

+### Code

+### Content

+### Media